mazhar-ansari-ardeh/BenchmarkFcns/spherefcn.markdown

 # Implementation
 An implementation of the Sphere Function is provided below.

-Sphere function can be implemented with a `for` loop that iterates over all the components of the input vector but, MATLAB and Octave built-in facilities that makes the implementation more efficient and concise.
+**Sphere function** can be implemented with a `for` loop that iterates over all the components of the input vector but, MATLAB and Octave have built-in facilities that makes the implementation more efficient and concise.

 {% highlight MATLAB%}
 % Computes the value of Sphere benchmark function.